Malaysia hopes China will sympathize with its fiscal woes

-BEIJING (AP) — Malaysian Prime Minister Mahathir Mohamad says he hopes China will sympathize with his country’s fiscal problems as he meets with Chinese leaders after suspending multibillion-dollar Beijing-backed projects in his country.
+BEIJING (AP) — Malaysia’s leader said Monday that he hoped China would sympathize with his country’s fiscal problems as he met with the country’s leaders after suspending multibillion-dollar construction projects financed by Chinese loans.

-Mahathir said at a news briefing Monday with Chinese Premier Li Keqiang that he hopes China will understand Malaysia’s situation as it deals with a mass of debt and other economic problems created under previous administrations.
+Prime Minister Mahathir Mohamad said at a news briefing with Chinese Premier Li Keqiang that he was seeking support from China’s leaders over Malaysia’s situation as it deals with a mass of debt and other economic problems created under previous administrations.

-Mahathir, a vocal critic of Beijing-backed investment in his country, has tested Malaysia’s ties with China by suspending Chinese-backed infrastructure projects.
+“We hope also to get China to understand the problems we face … and I hope that China, and I believe that China will look sympathetically toward the problems that we have to resolve and perhaps help us to resolve some of our internal fiscal problems,” Mahathir said.

-He’s expected to attempt to renegotiate the terms of those contracts during his meetings with Chinese officials.
+Mahathir is a vocal critic of large-scale investment in his country backed by loans from Beijing and has tested Malaysia’s ties with China by suspending Chinese-financed infrastructure projects.

 Most Read Business Stories